BobBuildTool/bob/doc/manual/configuration.rst

     This helper should typically be used with the host compiler recipe.

+``bob-hash-libraries``
+   Takes a list of libraries as arguments that should be hashed.
+This will link an executable that links with the given libraries, call ``ldd`` and hash all used libraries.

+   Use this helper if no other information is available about a library / libraries except the name.

 These helpers can be used in the fingerprint script.
 Their actual implementation and output may change in the future as more systems are supported by Bob.